Electrostatic induction: Induction in dielectric objects

-A similar induction effect occurs in nonconductive (dielectric) objects, and is responsible for the attraction of small light nonconductive objects, like balloons, scraps of paper or Styrofoam, to static electric charges (see cat, above), as well as static cling in clothes.
+A similar induction effect occurs in nonconductive (dielectric) objects, and is responsible for the attraction of small light nonconductive objects, like balloons, scraps of paper or Styrofoam, to static electric charges (see picture of cat, above), as well as static cling in clothes.

 In nonconductors, the electrons are bound to atoms or molecules and are not free to move about the object as in conductors; however they can move a little within the molecules.
 If a positive charge is brought near a nonconductive object, the electrons in each molecule are attracted toward it, and move to the side of the molecule facing the charge, while the positive nuclei are repelled and move slightly to the opposite side of the molecule.
 Since the negative charges are now closer to the external charge than the positive charges, their attraction is greater than the repulsion of the positive charges, resulting in a small net attraction of the molecule toward the charge.
 This effect is microscopic, but since there are so many molecules, it adds up to enough force to move a light object like Styrofoam.

-This change in the distribution of charge in a molecule due to an external electric field is called induced polarization, and the polarized molecules are called dipoles.
+This change in the distribution of charge in a molecule due to an external electric field is called dielectric polarization, and the polarized molecules are called dipoles.
 This should not be confused with a polar molecule, which has a positive and negative end due to its structure, even in the absence of external charge.
 This is the principle of operation of a pith-ball electroscope.